SAP-samples/cloud-mdk-samples/Showcase_Apps/CalendarViewExtensionApp/README.md

 ## Setup Instructions

+This application requires a custom build of Mobile Development Client.
 The [calendarviewextensionapp.mdkproject/App_Resources/iOS/src](calendarviewextensionapp.mdkproject/App_Resources/iOS/src) folder contains a native [UIViewController](https://developer.apple.com/documentation/uikit/uiviewcontroller) which implements the [FUICalendarView](https://help.sap.com/doc/978e4f6c968c4cc5a30f9d324aa4b1d7/Latest/en-US/Documents/Frameworks/SAPFiori/Classes/FUICalendarView.html) control.
-The application metadata is the [CalendarViewExtensionApp](CalendarViewExtensionApp) folder and it is assumed that you will load and deploy the metadata to Mobile Services from an MDK Editor.

-This application requires a custom build of Mobile Development Kit Client.
-Before executing the `create-client` command make sure the [FUICalendarViewControllerBridge.swift](calendarviewextensionapp.mdkproject/App_Resources/iOS/src/FUICalendarViewControllerBridge.swift) file is present in the `calendarviewextensionapp.mdkproject/App_Resources/iOS/src` folder.
-You can find more information about adding native iOS source code [here](https://docs.nativescript.org/guides/ios-source-code.html) and details about the structure of `.mdkproject` folder [here](https://help.sap.com/doc/f53c64b93e5140918d676b927a3cd65b/Cloud/en-US/docs-en/guides/getting-started/mdk/custom-client/branding-custom-client.html#structure-of-mdkproject).
+You can find more information about adding native iOS source code [here](https://v7.docs.nativescript.org/guides/ios-source-code) and details about the structure of `.mdkproject` folder [here](https://help.sap.com/doc/f53c64b93e5140918d676b927a3cd65b/Cloud/en-US/docs-en/guides/getting-started/mdk/custom-client/branding-custom-client.html#structure-of-mdkproject).

 For more detailed information on building a Mobile Development Kit Client please see the following tutorials:

 * [Build Your Mobile Development Kit Client Using MDK SDK](https://developers.sap.com/tutorials/cp-mobile-dev-kit-build-client.html)
 * [Build Your Mobile Development Kit Client Using Cloud Build Service](https://developers.sap.com/tutorials/cp-mobile-dev-kit-cbs-client.html)

-[CalendarViewExtensionApp](CalendarViewExtensionApp) is the application metadata project that you can import into your SAP Business Application Studio workspace or SAP Web IDE Full Stack workspace.
-You should deploy this project to your mobile services account and make sure to enable feature `Mobile Sample OData ESPM` in your mobile services app.
+The application metadata is the [CalendarViewExtensionApp](CalendarViewExtensionApp) folder and it is assumed that you will load and deploy the metadata to Mobile Services from an MDK Editor and make sure to enable feature `Mobile Sample OData ESPM` in your mobile services app.

 ### Generate additional Sales Orders for current date